The Kashmir Conflict-

 authoritarian manner ‘I am the leader of the Muslims of the Indian

-sub-continent.
+subcontinent.
 Therefore, I wanted Sheikh Abdullah to dissolve his party and

 the streets, protesting and demanding that Mr. Jinnah should leave Kashmir.

-Muslims of British India, but when he realized that Sheikh Abdullah’s
+Jinnah, himself was using religion, as a weapon of scaremongering Muslims of British India, but when he realized that Sheikh Abdullah’s

-popularity is too deep rooted and stronger than that of him.
+popularity is too deep-rooted and stronger than that of him.
 Observing the

 clear trends among the masses that neither he nor his Muslim League had not

-stand a chance, he gave historical remarks against Sheikh Abdullah: ‘This tall
+stood a chance, he gave historical remarks against Sheikh Abdullah: ‘This tall

 man is reading holly Qur’an and exploiting the sentiments of the people of